-How to sell your air purificator brand in China ?
+How to sell your air purifier brand in China?

-According to GFK, a global market research company, 3.52 million air purifiers products were sold in 2015 in China generating a revenue of about US$1.2 Billion which equals a 10% increased compared to 2014.
-The ratio of air purifiers in Chinese families is 10 for 100 families which is pretty low compared to some of China’s neighbouring countries.
+According to GFK, a global market research company, 3.52 million air purifiers products were sold in 2015 in China generating a revenue of about US$1.2 Billion which equals a 10% increase compared to 2014.
+The ratio of air purifiers in Chinese families is 10 for 100 families which is pretty low compared to some of China’s neighboring countries.

 There are huge opportunities for brands wishing to sell air purifiers in China as M.Zhou, GM of GFK China stated, the market in China is not saturated nor mature yet.
-As an example Bosch Group, a german home appliances brand saw their revenue increase by 10% from 2014 to 2015 and exceeded 70 billion euros of sales.
+As an example, Bosch Group, a German home appliances brand saw its revenue increase by 10% from 2014 to 2015 and exceeded 70 billion euros of sales.

 The best way to lower your unit cost of production and core costs such as promotion, PR, and sales is to go digital.
 Not only will it be more cost-efficient and it will also enable you to connect directly with your potential customers.